What are Health Star Ratings?

 The star ratings for all products are calculated based on a consistent measure of either 100g or 100mL of a product.
 This means that the star ratings of similar products can be compared at a glance.
 Further detail on how Health Star Ratings are calculated is provided in the Guide for Industry to the Health Star Rating Calculator.

 What is the information next to the star rating?

-The Health Star Rating system is voluntary and will only appear on packaged food products at the discretion of food manufacturers and retailers (such as supermarkets).
+The Health Star Rating system is meant for packaged products sold in shops.
+The system is voluntary and will only appear on products at the discretion of food manufacturers and retailers (such as supermarkets).

-- non-nutritive condiments (such as vinegar, herbs and spices);
+- non-nutritive condiments (such as vinegar, herbs and spices)

-- non-nutritive foods (such as tea, coffee);
+- non-nutritive foods (such as tea, coffee)

 - foods where a Nutrition Information Panel is not required.

 - formulated products for infants and young children